 - Devin Luu, MASc candidate in mechanical engineering

 Follow the links below to your department of choice to complete an application form for this event.
-The deadline to apply is January 13, 2017.
+You may apply to attend GRD through one department.
+The application deadline for GRD varies between departments (early January 2018); please refer to the website of your department of choice for details.

 Where will Canada’s #1 engineering school take you?